bitlab-tech/ECC_MPC-TSS_study/3_sss-ecdh/README.md

     In this implementation, each agent holds a share of the private key and computes a partial ECDH operation using their share.

-    The Lagrange coefficient $ \lambda_i $ is applied to their share, and they compute:
+    The Lagrange coefficient $\lambda_i$ is applied to their share, and they compute:

     $S_i = (\lambda_i \cdot x_i) \cdot B$
     Where $B$ is Bob's public key and $x_i$ is the share of Alice's private key.